ding-lab/cptac_methylation/README.md

 *Jun 19, 2019* Version 1.1 released.
         - Reannotated probe by `InfiniumAnnotation` (Ref 2).
         - Improved filenaming: Adjacent normal were named as .A.
 Blood normal were named as .N.
-        - Improved filenaming: Unique aliquout ID were added.
+        - Improved filenaming: Unique sample ID were added.
 *May 30, 2018* Version 1.0 released.
         - Probe annotation were liftover to hg38